developingAlex/lakedisappointment/README.md

     Because we're using an arrow function we're still able to refer to the variables that were declared outside of that function. eg, in the case of the wishlist, we still have access to the **signedIn** and **wishlist** variables and also the `this.onRemoveProductFromWishlist` and similar.

 1. At the moment our render method is rendering everything.
-Now we'll look at splitting that up into their own logical pages ('/' for home page, '/signin' for the the signin page etc.)
+Now we'll look at splitting that up into their own logical pages ('/' for home page, '/signin' for the the signin page etc).

-    wrap the sign up and sign in html in another route:
+    Wrap the sign up and sign in html in another route:
     ```javascript
     <Route path='/signin' exact render = {()=> (
       <Fragment>